kavan7/beaconfinal/src/_posts/2022-02-15-A_Valentine_to_Romantic_Comedies_A_Love_Story_in_6_Acts.md

----
-author: awong
-image: assets/images/2022-02-15-A_Valentine_to_Romantic_Comedies_A_Love_Story_in_6_Acts.jpg
-layout: post
-tags: []
-title: "A Valentine to Romantic Comedies: A Love Story in 6 Acts"
----

 It's hard to tell when mankind first met the romantic comedy or as the kids these days like to call them “rom-coms”.
 From William Shakespeare”s